Yahoo telecommute ban is much ado about nothing -Silicon Valley

 “It was much easier for me to work at home, which I could only really do when he was traveling,” Spirer says, referring to the CEO.

-Old-guard Silicon Valley companies such as Hewlett-Packard Co (HPQ.N) and Cisco Systems Inc (CSCO.O) tend to be much more open to telecommuting.
+Old-guard Silicon Valley companies such as Hewlett-Packard Co and Cisco Systems Inc tend to be much more open to telecommuting.

 That contrast may explain Yahoo’s new policy.
 It is a big, mature company, but a struggling one, and people inside and outside agree it desperately needs a jolt of the all-hands-on-deck, start-up spirit.